intel/confidential-computing-zoo/README.md

 # Incubating Component Projects

-Besides solutions, CCZoo is also incubating component level projects with secure technologies, which can be standardized and versatile components, to be easily adopted in secure solutions.
-Incubating component  projects are now engaged in many solutions in CCZoo to validate  security and robustness.
+Besides reference solutions, CCZoo is also incubating new projects of key security components that are commonly used by multiple CCZoo reference solutions.
+Once any of them is proven useful enough and stable enough via a thorough validation with CCZoo reference solutions running on various public cloud services, it will graduate from CCZoo and evolve to a standalone project.

 <table border="1" bordercolor="#000000" cellpadding="2" cellspacing="0" style="width:100%">
   <tbody>